 Chasing Cars, Other Animals, and Pedestrians

 This problem often starts early.
 Puppies have a lot of energy and are interested in any outlet to release the energy.
 When your dog chases cars, animals, or people, an accident is bound to occur.
 To protect yourself from liability and safeguard your dog, you need to establish the ground rules for walking it.
 Proper training and voice commands can help to put the dog under control.
 By using your sit, stay, walk, and other commands, you should be able to counter the behavior.
-However, for proper training, you may need to reach out to a professional for help.
+However, for proper training such as that at board and train Canton Ohio, you may need to reach out to a professional for help.

 Professional dog trainers understand that different dog breeds have different capacities and respond more to certain training methods and techniques.
 This helps to reduce the time taken to impart the needed knowledge and establish control.